polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 - `patch` - overwrites the runtime's default genesis config with the provided patch.
 You can check the following [patch file](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/bin/utils/chain-spec-builder/tests/input/patch.json){target=\_blank} as a reference
 - `full` - build the genesis config for runtime using the JSON file.
 No defaults will be used.
 As a reference, you can check the following [full file](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/bin/utils/chain-spec-builder/tests/input/full.json){target=\_blank}
 - `default` - gets the default genesis config for the runtime and uses it in `ChainSpec`.
 Please note that the default genesis config may not be valid.
 For some runtimes, initial values should be added there (e.g., session keys, babe epoch)
-- `named-preset` - uses named preset provided by the runtime to build the chains spec
+- `named-preset` - uses named preset provided by the runtime to build the chain spec

 ### Raw Chain Specifications